20 Household Chores That Are a Waste of Time

 Plugging into power strips

 Many are simply extension cords with multiple sockets.
 What you want is a surge protector, which looks like a power strip but is designed to shut off if it’s overloaded or if the current exceeds a certain level.
 Look for the label UL 1449 to make sure you are buying a model certified safe by Underwriters Laboratories.
 Or an electrician can install a whole-house surge protector device in your electrical panel.
+If you want your house to be clean but can’t find any motivation, check out these secrets of people who always have a clean house.

 Mowing your lawn every week